 - Intellectual ability; rank as compared with FSU and non-FSU students, this year and/or previous years.

-- Follow through on assignment, rigor of academic program.
+- Follow through on assignments, rigor of the academic program.

-- Depth of involvement and achievement in work, lab, volunteer, extracurricular activities.
+- Depth of involvement and achievement in work, lab, volunteer, and extracurricular activities.

 - Ability to communicate both in person and in writing.

 - Maturity, emotional stability, concern for people, problem-solving skills, tenacity in reaching goals curiosity, creativity, capacity for leadership, self-discipline, and integrity.